 Bryan Webb has spent 40 years at the stove.
 ‘Not Bad For A Taff’ tells his remarkable story.
 From peeling potatoes, picking spinach and washing up at The Crown, at Whitebrook, to creating his Michelin-starred Tyddyn Llan, with his beloved wife, Susan, he has enjoyed a remarkable career.

-‘Not Bad For A Taff’ celebrates Bryan’s ruby anniversary.
-As his friend, the multi-award-winning Shaun Hill, from The Walnut Tree, at Abergavenny, says: “Bryan Webb has been at the top of his game as chef and restaurateur for decades.
+‘Not Bad For A Taff’ celebrates Bryan’s ruby anniversary in 2016.
+As his friend, the multi-award-winning Shaun Hill, from The Walnut Tree, at Abergavenny, says: “Bryan Webb has been at the top of his game as a chef and restaurateur for decades.
 It’s amazing that he has managed to avoid becoming a celebrity cook and TV star.”

 ‘Not Bad For A Taff’ is part autobiography, part rich collection of recipes.
 Bryan shares stories from his 40 years at the stove before sharing recipes from the 1970s to the present day.
 There are numerous classics, signature dishes and contemporary reinventions that showcase the best of seasonal ingredients.